Elpitech/spi_builder/README.md

 You can flash the image via UEFI shell with a dedicated software flasher.
 After the build the SPI flasher will be available in uefi/Build/Baikal/RELEASE_GCC5/AARCH64/SpiFlash.efi
+Note: the SpiFlash.efi version shall match the SDK generation of the SPI firmware.
+For example, if your currently installed SPI image is based on SDK 5.*, then take the SpiFilash.efi from SDK 5.*.

 - Transfer the SpiFlash.efi EFI flashing module and the *.flash.img file to a USB stick formatted with FAT32.